-If Root application is locally stored in the MMTel Enabler Client, validity of the application will be updated to the value received in Root application validity IE.
+If Root application is locally stored in the MMTel Enabler Client, validity of the application should be updated to the value received in Root application validity IE.

 NOTE 3: When service provider wants the UE to delete the stored Root application, the response message includes negative value in the Root application validity IE.

-NOTE 4: The root application can also be implementation specific.

 4. The MMTel Enabler Client in the UE send a Get DC application profile List request to MMTel Enabler Server to get the DC application profile list available for this user.
 The request message includes information elements as specified in Table 8.3.2.3.3-1.
+The application type is used by MMTel Enabler Server to suggest DC applications for download.

 5. The MMTel Enabler Server sends a Get DC application profile List response to the MMTel Enabler Client in the UE.
-The response message includes information elements as specified in Table 8.3.2.3.4-1.
-The response message includes list of Data Channel Application profile.
+The response message includes list of Data Channel Application profile and the information elements as specified in Table 8.3.2.3.4-1.

 The MMTel Enabler Client locally stores the downloaded DC application profiles and displays the related application information from the DC application profile on the Root application.
-Users can select and download corresponding DC applications based on the profile information on the Root application.
+Users can select and download corresponding DC applications based on the profile information displayed on the Root application.
 The MMTel Enabler Client may stores the downloaded DC Application which may be obsoleted in the condition of, e.g. the validity is expired, update available for application, etc.